BhavyaAICE/Hackers-Unity/README.md

   <p>
     This project is proprietary and owned by <strong>Hackers Unity</strong>.
-    Unauthorized redistribution or commercial use is strictly prohibited.
+    Unauthorized redistribution, modification, or commercial use is strictly prohibited.
   </p>
 </section>